About Internal Medicine

-Internists are equipped to deal with whatever problem a patient brings -- no matter how common, rare, simple or complex.
+Internists are equipped to deal with whatever problem a patient brings — no matter how common, rare, simple, or complex.
 They are specially trained to solve puzzling diagnostic problems and can handle severe chronic illnesses and situations where several different illnesses may strike at the same time.
-They also bring to patients an understanding of wellness (disease prevention and the promotion of health), women's health, substance abuse, mental health, as well as effective treatment of common problems of the eyes, ears, skin, nervous system and reproductive organs.
+They also bring to patients an understanding of wellness (disease prevention and the promotion of health), women’s health, substance abuse, and mental health, as well as an effective treatment of common problems of the eyes, ears, skin, nervous system, and reproductive organs.

 Caring for you for life